JAMES HILL AND ANNE JANELLE

 They have been involved with the uke scene in Brazil since its very beginning, being responsible for creating the first ukulele club in Brazil, a monthy event here in Rio called Cabaret das Pulgas Saltitantes ( Jumping Flea’s Cabaret ) with an open mic for many uke performers.

 THE HEDGE INSPECTORS

-Back by popular demand!
-Mike and Caroline will be performing, running the ever popular Open Mic – Unplugthewoodand also the Mass Jam on the Sunday.
+Mike and Caroline will be performing as the Hedge Inspectors, running two ever popular Open Mic – Unplugthewood and also the Mass Jam on the Sunday.
 We can’t wait to see this lovely talented couple again.

 They are in great demand for ukulele festivals for a reason!
 It is no wonder as they are great performers.
 The Hedge Inspectors are an acoustic based duo with original songs and unique covers.

 ‘Jam starters, fun raisers and general noise makers.
 And so it was in 2007 a man had a vision, to bring together like-minded individuals to make music and share songs.
 Chaos ensued and in the fall out was born UNPLUGTHEWOOD’.